DevExpress/devextreme-documentation/api-reference/30 Data Layer/Store/3 Methods/push(changes).md

 ---

-The **DataSource** does not automatically sort, group, filter, or otherwise shape pushed data.
-If it should, enable the [reshapeOnPush](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/reshapeOnPush.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#reshapeOnPush') option.
-We also recommend specifying the [pushAggregationTimeout](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/pushAggregationTimeout.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#pushAggregationTimeout') to reduce the number of updates and recalculations.

-When data is grouped or paginated, the widget bound to the **DataSource** ignores inserted data items until data is reshaped.
-Disable [grouping](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/group.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group') and [paging](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/paginate.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate') or enable **reshapeOnPush** for the inserted data items to appear immediately after they are pushed.
-The **DataGrid** and **TreeList** widgets have individual [grouping](/api-reference/_hidden/dxDataGridColumn/groupIndex.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupIndex') and [paging](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/paging/enabled.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/#enabled') options.
-Use them instead of the corresponding **DataSource** options.

 [important] This method does not modify the remote data source.
-It is used to push changes from the remote data source to the store without reloading all data.
+It is used to push changes from the remote data source to the local store without reloading all data.

 #include common-demobutton-named with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/RealTimeUpdates/",